 Hammer Strength machines replicate the natural motion our bodies make.
 They’re also an excellent way to isolate your chest muscles as they allow you to use both hands or just one at a time.

-Starting from a seated position, you’ll grab the machines handles with your hands.
+HOW TO DO IT: Starting from a seated position, you’ll grab the machines handles with your hands.
 These handles are angled and keep your hands around chest height.
 From this position, press the handles forward, extending your arms as far as you can.